dcyoung/dcyoung.github.io/_pages/cookbook.md

 - you'll likely spend more time dealing with data than with models...
 - design for extensibility/maintenance/ease of use
 - separate datums from annotations/structure/labels etc.
-  - you'll often iterate on annotation or data formats meaning which can be slowed down by static datasets or tight coupling
+  - The format of data and annotations can change over the course of a project.
+It is easier to iterate if you avoid tight coupling between the datums and the annotations.
-- treat like a database
+  - treat like a database -- the relationships that define the dataset should be loadable/dynamic/queryable -- even if that is inferred from the structure of a directory on a local file system to start.
   - build interfaces and adapters in code

 ### Build a working data-pipeline early